onlysumitg/qsql/README.md

 > point shell/cmd/powershell (or whatever its called) in that dir and use the following command

 > java -jar qsql.jar
+> --OR--
+> For windows : Simply click on 1RUN.BAT file.

 It will open the url in your default browser.